 - Grassroots preservation efforts by an individual or group

 - Cultural landscapes (eligible for the Royce Neuschatz Award)

 I would like to nominate a person or organization for an award.
 Are there any special guidelines?

-You are welcome to nominate a person or organization for a Preservation Award, and you can follow the guidelines for the project narrative as they apply.
+Anyone can nominate a person or organization for a Preservation Award.
+Please follow the guidelines for the project narrative as they apply.
 For example, you should describe important accomplishments and components of the person or organization’s work, as well as the significance of their contributions to the preservation field and any challenges they may have overcome.

 In your narrative, be sure to make a case for the timing of the application.
 If the person or organization is celebrating a significant milestone, for example, you should highlight the relevance of the award in its given year.

 Will Conservancy staff or jury members visit the project site?